Hello! My name is Julia Duffy.

 Golf Game made with C++, QTCreator, and Box2D

-Made a 2d projectile game that models real world physics using the Box2D physics engine.
+Worked in a group of 6 to build a 2d projectile game that models real world physics using the Box2D physics engine.
+This was a school project.

 Raspberry Pi Weather Station

-Created a weather sensor using a Raspberry Pi and a Sense HAT that collects weather data.
-Data is displayed on a webapp built with Python and Flask.
+Created a simple weather sensor using a Raspberry Pi and a Sense HAT that collects weather data.
+Real-time data and historical trends are displayed on a webapp built with Python and Flask.

 Drawing App with Persistent Storage and Cloud Sharing

-Made a simple Android app using Kotlin and Java that saves user drawings in a MySQL database (built with Room) and allows users to upload their drawings to Firebase.
+Worked in a group of 3 to build an Android mobile-app using Kotlin and Java that saves user drawings in a MySQL database (built with Room) and allows users to "post" their drawings using a custom KTOR server.
 This app utilizes the Jetpack Compose UI Framework.
+This was a school project.

 Portfolio Website